Q&A: Published responses to our user's credit card and travel money questions

 - Which credit card will help me earn points with Qantas or Emirates?

-- I don't want to pay high-end fees.
+- I don't want to pay fees for high-end cards.
 What are my options?

 To calculate whether these cards are a cost-effective option, you will need to ensure that the net value of any rewards are greater than the card's annual fee.
 Therefore, the higher the annual fee, the more you have to spend before the card becomes a cost effective product.